In the Auto Industry, Harley Earl was First to Create Better Paying Jobs for Women

 Harley Earl was proactive in combating sexual discrimination and went way out on a limb creating the first prominent all-female design team in America's mid-twentieth century business world.
-Another article below titled Designing women, demonstrates the bold new direction Detroit's auto world was supposed to go in, "I believe the future for qualified women automotive designers is virtually unlimited.
+Another article below titled Designing Women, demonstrates the bold new direction Detroit's auto world was supposed to go in, "I believe the future for qualified women automotive designers is virtually unlimited.
 In fact, I think that in three or four years women will be designing entire automobiles" said Harley Earl.

-But, just as Harley's longtime friend and business associate makes painfully clear to a reporter in 1951, "The price of progress is trouble!" said Charles E. Wilson, who after being president of GM served as U.S. Secretary of Defense from 1953 to 1957 under President Eisenhower.
+But, just as Harley's longtime friend and business associate made painfully clear to a reporter in 1951, "The price of progress is trouble!" said Charles E. Wilson, who after being president of GM served as U.S. Secretary of Defense from 1953 to 1957 under President Eisenhower.

 Syndicated newspaper articles were reporting on this hot new trend and circulated around the country showing how Harley Earl was an early pioneer of the women's lib movement.
-It was extremely unprecedented for nobody else was getting the word out there allowing women to have new power to stand up for equality.
-Women all over the US were empowered and eager to take the challenge, and the results were amazing.
+It was extremely unprecedented for the time; nobody else was getting the word out there allowing women to have new power to stand up for equality.
+Women all over the US were empowered and eager to take on the challenge, and the results were amazing!
 Hence, this one man and his GM team gave women everywhere in America a "beachhead" to rally forward on this new social issue.